Home Elevators in Illinois, Indiana and Wisconsin.

-We carry models from the most trusted residential elevator manufacturers including Symmetry and Waupaca.
+We carry models from the most trusted residential elevator manufacturers including Symmetry, Waupaca, and Wessex.
 Our most versatile residential elevator, however, is from Symmetry Elevators which is also our featured model.

 The Symmetry Residential Elevator provides the widest array of design and custom upgrade options and is supported by time-tested drive systems both hydraulic and gear drive.

 The possibilities are virtually endless with the models offered here at DME.
 We’re entirely confident in meeting your design and functional needs.
 To receive a more comprehensive overview of our residential elevator models or simply to ask questions, please contact us directly or provide us some information and we’ll contact you.

 The possibility of design is limited only by the imagination.
 In our experience, homeowners and architects choose either to make the elevator an architectural centerpiece, fusing edgy design with leading-edge technology, or to seamlessly match the elevator to the home’s décor, even inconspicuous.
 Whatever your preference, designing a home elevator to reflect your sense of style will ensure it remains a pleasure for many years to come.

 The process of designing your residential elevator can be simple and rewarding.
 To facilitate the process DME operates three Design Centers, giving you the opportunity to see and feel the materials and finishes to be featured in your elevator.
 We have elevator advisors on staff who would be delighted to walk through these options towards customizing an elevator for you.

 As a reference guide, we also provide an overview below of key design options available to the homeowner.
 These are by no means exhaustive, rather these give you a sense of breadth and depth of options.
 Given our extensive experience, we can also share with you additional options which we highlight in Custom Upgrades.

 Elevator Car Panels